 Beyond the Parrot Man

 People tend to think of me as the “parrot man.”
 When they see me on the street, they often say, “Hey!
 Aren't you the parrot guy?”
 I always fess up, but the fact is, my involvement with the flock ended years ago.
 Before I encountered the parrots I was on a journey, and the parrots were part of that journey.
 There was something I needed to learn from them.
 Having learned it, I moved on.
-I still watch out for them, making sure that no one exploits them, and I always will.
+I still watch out for them, making sure that no one is exploiting them, and I always will.
 But the parrots never depended on me for their day-to-day survival.
 It would have been disastrous for them if they had.
 They are wild, self-sufficient creatures.
 And, as anyone who visits San Francisco will see, the flock is thriving.
 There are currently more than 200 of them.

 My Work as a Writer

 These days, my preoccupations are those of a writer.
 It's been a natural progression for me.
 When I was a teenager, I wanted to be a novelist.
 But making a living as a writer seemed too hard.
 I also came to believe that literature was dying.
-So I abandoned that dream and went out into the world to live my life, never imagining that the path I followed would bring me back to writing.
+So I abandoned that dream and went into the world to live my life, never imagining that the path I followed would bring me back to writing.
 I have one published book, The Wild Parrots of Telegraph Hill, and I'm currently working on Street Song.
 Whenever I find the time and energy, I work on my blog, Views From a Hill.
 My intention here is not simply to have fun with words and to tell stories—although those are two of the few joys that writing brings.
 What I want is to help make this a better world.
-We're in pretty sad shape right now.
+We're in pretty bad shape right now and getting worse.
 We humans need to change before we do ourselves and everybody else in.
 I believe we'll have one more chance to turn things around.
 But it may well be our last one.

 My wife, Judy Irving, and I have an e-mail list that will keep you up to date on our various creative activities.
 It's called firstname.lastname@example.org.
 Mailings are infrequent.
 If you'd like to sign up, click on the address.